STRATA: Simple, Gradient-Free Attacks for Models of Code

 \section{Abstract}

-Adversarial examples are imperceptible perturbations in the input to a neural model that result in misclassification.
-Generating adversarial examples for source code poses an additional challenge compared to the domains of images and natural language, because source code perturbations must adhere to strict semantic guidelines so the resulting programs retain the functional meaning of the code.
-We propose a simple and efficient black-box method for generating state-of-the-art adversarial examples on models of code.
-Our method generates untargeted and targeted attacks, and empirically outperforms competing gradient-based methods with less information and less computational effort.
-We also use adversarial training to construct a model robust to these attacks; our attack reduces the F1 score of \sname{code2seq} by $42\%$.
-Adversarial training brings the F1 score on adversarial examples up to $99\%$ of baseline.
+Neural networks are well-known to be vulnerable to imperceptible perturbations in the input, called adversarial examples, that result in misclassification.
+Generating adversarial examples for source code poses an additional challenge compared to the domains of images and natural language, because source code perturbations must retain the functional meaning of the code.
+We identify a striking relationship between token frequency statistics and learned token embeddings: the L2 norm of learned token embeddings increases with the frequency of the token except for the highest-frequnecy tokens.
+We leverage this relationship to construct a simple and efficient gradient-free method for generating state-of-the-art adversarial examples on models of code.
+Our method empirically outperforms competing gradient-based methods with less information and less computational effort.